SIG OFFICERS (2025-2026):

 GT10_00 – Project Organising General Track

 The Project Organising track provides a platform to share and debate topical issues in the management of projects as temporary organisations and their context in organisations or interorganisational networks.
-This includes the management of single projects, mega-projects, programs, and project portfolios, as well as project-oriented organisations, which deliver projects to external or internal customers, and project networks or multi-enterprise meta-organisations created to deliver projects.
-We invite conceptual as well as empirical papers based on quantitative, qualitative or mixed methods.
+This includes the management of single projects, megaprojects, programs, and project portfolios, as well as project-oriented organisations, which deliver projects to external or internal customers, and project networks or multi-enterprise meta-organisations created to deliver projects.
+We invite both conceptual and empirical papers, based on quantitative, qualitative or mixed methods.
 In our track, we run competitive sessions as well as development sessions, to help authors further develop their work.

-Goal 6: Clean water and sanitation; Goal 7: Affordable and clean energy; Goal 8: Decent work and economic growth; Goal 9: Industry, Innovation, and Infrastructure; Goal 11: Sustainable cities and communities; Goal 13: Climate action
+Goal 5: Gender equality; Goal 6: Clean water and sanitation; Goal 7: Affordable and clean energy; Goal 8: Decent work and economic growth; Goal 9: Industry, Innovation, and Infrastructure; Goal 10: Reducing inequalities; Goal 11: Sustainable cities and communities; Goal 13: Climate action

 ST10_01 – Multi-level Perspectives on Major and Megaprojects